Assessing water damage to emerged soybeans

 Information to help soybean producers assess yield losses associated with ponded or waterlogged fields.

-Frequent and heavy rains have created waterlogged and ponded areas in many soybean fields in Michigan (Photo 1).
+Heavy rain on June 22-23, 2017, has created waterlogged and ponded areas in many soybean fields in Michigan.
+(Similar flooding occured in 2015, Photo 1).
 The excess soil water is detrimental to soybeans for several reasons and affected producers need to know how to assess any yield reductions that may be associated with the flooded conditions.
 The following factors determine the level of yield loss:

 - Duration of saturated soil conditions